Omitting types in logic of metric structures: Forcing

 \subsection{Strong homogeneity of $\bbPTS$}

-Cohen forcing is \emph{homogeneous} in the sense that for any two conditions $p$ and $q$ there exists an automorphism~$\Phi$ such that $\Phi(p)$ is compatible with $q$.
-Therefore $\bbPTS$ is homogeneous by Lemma~\ref{L.Cohen}.
-We shall prove a refinement of this fact in case when $\bfT$ is complete, showing that automorphism $\Phi$ can be chosen to preserve the relevant logical structure.
-Recall that $S_\infty$ denotes the group of permutations of $\omega$.
-To a permutation $h\in S_\infty$ we associate an automorphism $\alpha_h$ of $\bbPTS$ which sends $d_j$ to $d_{h(j)}$ for all $j\in \omega$.
-More explicitly,
+A forcing notion is \emph{homogeneous} if for any two conditions $p$ and $q$ there exists an automorphism~$\Phi$ such that~$\Phi(p)$ is compatible with $q$.
+Since the Cohen forcing is homogeneous, $\bbPTS$ is equivalent to a homogeneous forcing by Lemma~\ref{L.Cohen}.
+This does not imply that $\bbPTS$ is homogeneous itself, but we shall prove that even more is true in case when $\bfT$ is complete.
+By $S_\infty$ we denote the group of \emph{all} permutations of $\omega$.
+To a permutation $h\in S_\infty$ we associate an automorphism $\Phi_h$ of $\bbPTS$ which sends $d_j$ to $d_{h(j)}$ for all $j\in \omega$ (writing $h[F]=(h(f_0), \dots, h(f_{n-1}))$ where $n$ is the length of $F$)

-\begin{lemma} Assume $\bfT$ is a complete $L$-theory and $\Sigma$ is a set of $L$-formulas satisfying ($\Sigma 1$)--($\Sigma 3$).
-For any two conditions $p_1$ and $p_2$ in $\bbPTS$ there is $h\in S_\infty$ such that $p_1$ and $\alpha_h(p_2)$ are compatible. \end{lemma}
+\begin{lemma} Assume $\bfT$ is a complete $L$-theory and $\Sigma$ is a set of $L$-formulas satisfying $(\Sigma 1)$--$(\Sigma 3)$.
+For any two conditions $p_1$ and $p_2$ in $\bbPTS$ there is $h\in S_\infty$ such that $p_1$ and $\Phi_h(p_2)$ are compatible. \end{lemma}